| An angel investor (business angel in Europe, or

 summit meeting each year in a different city, bringing together the

+leaders of the different groups to exchange best practices.
 In 2004, according to the Center for Venture Research, 18.5% of

 deals that got through the early screens of angel groups and were